EnderiteFox/CustomAssembler/README.md

 # Instruction types

-Instruction types are mainly handled by the assembler and do nothing once the program has been assembled
+There are multiple formats for the instructions, as different instructions need different arguments.
+The assembler takes instruction types into account, and arguments that would always be zero can simply be omitted, and the assembler will set them to zero.
+Additionnaly, for the Program Addressed instruction type, the condition argument can be omitted, and will be set to zero.
 There are 5 instruction types:

 ### Register
 Takes 3 registers